 Ontario premier expected to make an announcement

-Ontario Premier Doug Ford answers questions about a disturbing report from the Canadian military regarding five Ontario long-term-care homes during his daily updates regarding COVID-19 at Queen's Park in Toronto on Tuesday, May 26, 2020.
+Ontario Premier Doug Ford speaks during his daily updates regarding COVID-19 at Queen's Park in Toronto on Wednesday, May 13, 2020.
 THE CANADIAN PRESS/Nathan Denette

 TORONTO -- Ontario Premier Doug Ford is expected to make an announcement this afternoon.